-Integrated iron and steel industry is the main source of polychlorinated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs) or, more briefly, of dioxins.
-These mainly arise from sintering process, yet also other operations, such as blast furnace, basic oxygen furnace and electric arc furnace.
-In this study, it is verified in how far the fly ash collected from above-mentioned operations could contribute to PCDD/Fs as well as other organic pollutants (polychlorinated biphenyls (PCBs), chlorobenzenes (CBzs) and polyaromatic hydrocarbons (PAHs)) emissions.
-The experiments were conducted using a lab-scale vertical tube reactor and target pollutants in off-gas and residue were collected together for analysis.
-The experiments results show that sintering fly ash generates much more above-mentioned pollutants, especially for PCDD/Fs and dioxin-like PCBs, which are 2–3 orders of magnitude higher than other four fly ash samples.
-Homologue group profiles of target pollutants also show significant difference.
-Both of PCBs and CBzs are dominated by low-chlorinated compounds in all samples, however, STA sample generated much more high-chlorinated compounds.
-In addition, the correlations between various target pollutants built from all samples show that PCDDs are clearly related to the low-chlorinated PCBs and CBzs, and PCDFs are strongly related with high-chlorinated PCBs and CBzs.
-Within each homologue group of PCDD/Fs, the isomer signature also has been further scrutinized, with special emphasis on the seventeen 2,3,7,8-substituted PCDD/Fs, as well as on the seven PCDD-congeners and two TCDF usually associated with chlorophenol precursor routes, with the purpose to throw more light on the mechanism of PCDD/Fs-formation.
+The integrated iron and steel industry is the main source of polychlorinated dibenzo-p-dioxins (PCDDs) and dibenzofurans (PCDFs), or, more briefly, of dioxins.
+These mainly arise from the sintering process but also from other operations, such as blast furnace, basic oxygen furnace and electric arc furnace.
+In this study, we investigated the contribution of fly ash from the above-mentioned operations to PCDD/Fs as well as other organic pollutants (polychlorinated biphenyls [PCBs], chlorobenzenes [CBzs] and polyaromatic hydrocarbons [PAHs]).
+The experiments were conducted using a lab-scale vertical tube reactor, and target pollutants in off-gas and residue were collected for analysis.
+The experimental results show that sintering fly ash generates far greater amounts of these pollutants than other fly ash, especially in terms of PCDD/Fs and dioxin-like PCBs, which are 2–3 orders of magnitude higher.
+The homologue group profiles of the target pollutants also show significant differences.
+Both the PCBs and CBzs are dominated by low-chlorinated compounds in all samples; however, the STA sample generated a much more high-chlorinated compounds.
+In addition, the correlations between various target pollutants based on all samples show that PCDDs are clearly related to the low-chlorinated PCBs and CBzs, and PCDFs are strongly related with high-chlorinated PCBs and CBzs.
+Within each homologue group of PCDD/Fs, the isomer signature was also further scrutinized, with special emphasis on the seventeen 2,3,7,8-substituted PCDD/Fs, as well as the seven PCDD-congeners and two TCDF usually associated with chlorophenol precursor routes, with the goal of shedding more light on the mechanism of PCDD/Fs-formation.